TristenHarr/MyPyBuilder/README.rst

 Why Use MyPyBuilder over other GUI Builders?
 --------
 MyPyBuilder **IS NOT** designed with the primary purpose of making commercial applications to offer to customers.
-MyPyBuilder is designed to be used as an extremely fast way to skin a python script.
+MyPyBuilder **IS** designed to be used as an extremely fast way to skin a python script.

 * MyPyBuilder is designed with a minimal interface so that you don't have a bunch of windows and options getting in the way
 * MyPyBuilder was designed specifically with engineering research labs in mind, allowing existing testing/verification scripts that run via command line to be skinned with a GUI in 10-20 minutes.